XInTheDark/gemini-ai-sdk/README.md

 - **File Uploads:** The package takes care of uploading files (images, videos, audio, text documents, etc.) for you!
 Simply provide a file buffer, and we will handle the rest.
 - **Type Safety:** Built with TypeScript, ensuring type safety and better developer experience.
 - **Error Handling:** Robust error handling for various scenarios.
+- **Tool Support:** Easily configure tools that the model can use, such as web search and code execution.

 ## Installation